mainmatter/playbook/src/project-procedure/digital-products/README.md

-- Data analysis of existing data e.g. from CRM systems, event logs or analytics data from existing web applications; utilizing these data sources often helps to create a better understanding of the current situation and sometimes reveals that the actual problem is different to what it seems; if none of this data is available, think about whether it is possible to start collecting it in potentially already existing systems
+- Data analysis of existing data e.g. from CRM systems, event logs or analytics data from existing web applications; utilizing these data sources often helps to create a better understanding of the current situation and sometimes reveals that the actual problem is different from what it seems; if none of this data is available, think about whether it is possible to start collecting it in potentially already existing systems
 - User research: getting direct feedback from users of an existing product that